isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 Flag `inline` functions that are more than three statements and could have been declared out of line (such as class member functions).
-To fix: Declare the function out of line.
-(NM: Certainly possible, but size-based metrics can be very annoying.)

 ### <a name="Rf-noexcept"></a>F.6: If your function may not throw, declare it `noexcept`